EvanBacon/AWESOME-REACT-NATIVE-WEB/styling/view.md

 ### [scrollbarWidth](https://developer.mozilla.org/en-US/docs/Web/CSS/scrollbar-width)

-The scrollbar-width property allows the author to set the maximum thickness of an element’s scrollbars when they are shown.
+The `scrollbarWidth` property allows the author to set the maximum thickness of an element’s scrollbars when they are shown.

 #### **Type:** `enum('auto', 'thin', 'none')`